By the end of this section, you will be able to:

 What defines the market?

 A monopoly is a firm that sells all or nearly all of the goods and services in a given market.
-But what defines the “market”?
+However, what defines the “market”?

 In a famous 1947 case, the federal government accused the DuPont company of having a monopoly in the cellophane market, pointing out that DuPont produced 75% of the cellophane in the United States.
 DuPont countered that even though it had a 75% market share in cellophane, it had less than a 20% share of the “flexible packaging materials,” which includes all other moisture-proof papers, films, and foils.
-In 1956, after years of legal appeals, the U.S. Supreme Court held that the broader market definition was more appropriate, and the case against DuPont was dismissed.
+In 1956, after years of legal appeals, the U.S. Supreme Court held that the broader market definition was more appropriate, and it dismissed the case against DuPont.

 Questions over how to define the market continue today.
 True, Microsoft in the 1990s had a dominant share of the software for computer operating systems, but in the total market for all computer software and services, including everything from games to scientific programs, the Microsoft share was only about 14% in 2014.
 The Greyhound bus company may have a near-monopoly on the market for intercity bus transportation, but it is only a small share of the market for intercity transportation if that market includes private cars, airplanes, and railroad service.
 DeBeers has a monopoly in diamonds, but it is a much smaller share of the total market for precious gemstones and an even smaller share of the total market for jewelry.
 A small town in the country may have only one gas station: is this gas station a “monopoly,” or does it compete with gas stations that might be five, 10, or 50 miles away?

-In general, if a firm produces a product without close substitutes, then the firm can be considered a monopoly producer in a single market.
-But if buyers have a range of similar—even if not identical—options available from other firms, then the firm is not a monopoly.
+In general, if a firm produces a product without close substitutes, then we can consider the firm a monopoly producer in a single market.
+However, if buyers have a range of similar—even if not identical—options available from other firms, then the firm is not a monopoly.
 Still, arguments over whether substitutes are close or not close can be controversial.

-While a monopolist can charge any price for its product, that price is nonetheless constrained by demand for the firm’s product.
+While a monopolist can charge any price for its product, nonetheless the demand for the firm’s product constrains the price.
 No monopolist, even one that is thoroughly protected by high barriers to entry, can require consumers to purchase its product.
 Because the monopolist is the only firm in the market, its demand curve is the same as the market demand curve, which is, unlike that for a perfectly competitive firm, downward-sloping.